 Girls on the Run

-Gesu’s Ski Club will begin its third season this upcoming January.
+Gesu’s Ski Club will begin its sixth season this upcoming January.
 Registration is open to students in Grades 6-8.

 Interior & Fashion Design Club